W.R.: Mysteries of the Organism: Alexander Lowen

 The film features a rare on-screen interview with neo-Reichian therapist Alexander Lowen, the founder of bioenergetic analysis, during a therapy session, including scream treatment.

 Other sequences

 Reich's daughter Eva (1924–2008) appears on camera, speaking about her father's work and the sickness of contemporary life.

 The Orgonon, Reich's last home and lab near Rangeley, Maine, USA, is seen with brief shots of the interior and exterior, including a cloudbuster.

 The film includes re-stagings of scenes from Sergei Eisenstein films, alluding to the montage era of film making in the Soviet Union.

 Shots of the incinerator in which Reich's books were burned in New York City are included.

+Ban

+The film was shown to the censorship board in 1971, and Dušan stated on that occasion: "I do not want foreigners to show my film as a film that the Yugoslav censorship banned.
+As an author, I am ready to take on all responsibility: artistic, social and political".
+The censorship board approved the public screening of the film on that occasion, and on 10 May 1971 the Republic Film Review Commission of the SR Serbia issued the Decision on granting approval for the public screening of the film No. 03-642-45.
+However, the Public Prosecutor's Office of the SR Serbia sent a letter to the Republic Film Review Commission, in which the public prosecutor, based on Article 15 of the Law on Public Prosecutor's Office, suspended the execution of the Decision of 10 May 1971, which banned the public screening of the film.
+The public prosecutor gave the following explanation: "given that, by virtue of the right of supervision, he will request the competent republican body to annul it, and on the basis of Article 262, paragraphs 1 and 2 of the Law on General Administrative Procedure".

+The film was first publicly shown in Yugoslavia in 1986, when the 1971 ban was lifted.

 Reception

 W.R. won acclaim from critics at the Cannes Film Festival in 1971, but due to the state ban was shown only to a few selected audiences in Yugoslavia for the next several years.

 Roger Ebert gave the film 4 out of 4 stars.
+On 28 December 2016 the Yugoslav Film Archive, in accordance with its powers under the Law on Cultural Heritage, listed one hundred Serbian feature films (1911–1999) to be cultural heritage of great importance, including W.R.: Mysteries of the Organism.